In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes: Theoretical background

-More advanced civilizations start to explore the space beyond their star neighbourhood and harness the energy of the nearby stars.
+More advanced civilizations start to explore the space beyond their stellar neighborhood and harness the energy of nearby stars.
 In this case, the typical radius of the Dyson sphere around a typical star $R_{\rm{Dyson}}|_{\rm{star}}$ can be approximated